Daelin-Campleman/Snap-Card-Game/README.md

 API_URL = http://localhost:8082 <br/> <br/>

-Add an `.env` file in the `api` folder containing the following: <br/>
+Add an `.env` file in the `api` folder containing the following: <br/> *NOTE: The database name in MySQL gets put into lowercase.
+If copying the names from the scripts file and pasting it in the .env will give an error and not work

   HOST: your mysql hostname<br/>
   USER: your mysql username<br/>